OwenOrcan/YiraBot-Crawler/README.md

 **Rich Data Extraction:** From extracting meta tags, images, and links to parsing sitemaps, YiraBot provides detailed insights about web pages, enhancing your data collection and analysis capabilities.

-**Cross-Platform Compatibility:** Designed to run on various operating systems, YiraBot is versatile and adaptable to different development environments.
+**Cross-Platform Compatibility:** Compatible for any unix based operating system.
 ### Ideal for Use Cases Such as:
 -Academic research requiring data collection from multiple web sources.